 - Check in with your school’s financial aid office

-Schools and the federal government offer a majority of all scholarships–so it would make sense to talk to the school itself, right?
+Schools and the federal government offer a majority of all college scholarships–so it would make sense to talk to the school itself, right?
 Speaking with someone at the financial aid office can be a great way to discover numerous scholarships for you.

 It is important, while searching for scholarships, to ensure that you meet every single eligibility requirement.
 If, for example, the scholarship calls for a 3.5 or higher GPA, at least a 26 on the ACT, and three letters of recommendation, and you have all that but only a 3.2 GPA–don’t bother applying.
 Scholarships take their qualifications seriously, so don’t waste your valuable time applying for ones you won’t receive.